jeremyButtler/freezeTB/included-programs.md

 ## Really random stuff:

-Chapter five: the GUI fiend
+Chapter six: the GUI fiend

 In programs/guiFreezeTB there is a script called gui.tcl.
   This is the GUI script used in guiFreezeTB.
 However,